 The Pablo Center at the Confluence

-This unique public-private collaboration in support of the arts will showcase the vibrant local arts scene, cultivate emerging creative talent and attract national artists to Eau Claire.
-The Confluence will also offer more opportunities for the community to experience the extraordinary talents of UW-Eau Claire students and distinguished faculty — many of whom are world-class artists in their own right.
+This unique public-private collaboration in support of the arts showcases the vibrant local arts scene, cultivates emerging creative talent and attracts national artists to Eau Claire.
+The Confluence also offers more opportunities for the community to experience the extraordinary talents of UW-Eau Claire students and distinguished faculty — many of whom are world-class artists in their own right.

 —Jason Jon Anderson

-Thanks to UW-Claire alumni John and Carolyn Sonnentag’s generous gift, the Sonnentag Event and Recreation Complex is now underway.
-The complex will include:
+Thanks to UW-Claire alumni John and Carolyn Sonnentag’s generous gift, the Sonnentag Centre project is now underway.
+The center, to be constructed on a site along the Chippewa River on Menomonie Street, will include:

 - Surface parking to serve the entire complex.

-- Opportunities for private business development that could complement the event and recreation center.
+- Opportunities for private business development that could complement the activities held in center facilities.